Harborough, Oadby and Wigston (UK Parliament constituency): Current (Harborough, Oadby and Wigston)

+Minor adjustments to take account of ward boundary changes.

-The constituency takes its name from Market Harborough, seat of the Harborough local government district.
-The constituency excludes parts of the Harborough district (including some eastern suburbs of Leicester which are in the Rutland & Melton constituency, but includes the smaller borough of Oadby and Wigston that adjoins Leicester.
+The constituency takes its name from the town of Market Harborough, seat of the Harborough local government district, combined with the Borough of Oadby and Wigston which adjoins Leicester.

 Constituency profile

 Harborough is one of the wealthier constituencies in the East Midlands.
-It is a safe seat for the Conservatives, who have held the seat for 70 years.
+It is a safe seat for the Conservatives, who have held the seat for over 70 years.

 History

 The seat was created in the Redistribution of Seats Act 1885 and in boundary changes in 1974 reflecting the growth in population and electorate of Leicestershire lost a large amount of its territory to the new seat of Blaby.